lancerkind/API-Testing-Workshop/README.md

 This particular workshop will use the following tools:
 * Java for the implementation language
+* OpenAPI for specifying the API
 * RestAssured for testing the API
-* OpenAPI for specifying the API
+* WireMock for creating a virtual service for upstream dependencies

 # Getting Started
 This repository contains a simple API application that demonstrates the concepts described below.